 Based on Location and Function

 - District roads

 - Rural roads or village roads

-National highways are main roads of a particular country.
-They connects all major cities to the capital of the country.
+National highways are the main roads that connect all major cities to the capital of the country.
 They run throughout the length and breadth of the country.
-Minimum two lane road is provided for national highways.
+A minimum two-lane road is provided for national highways.

-State highways are second main roads which connect major parts of state with in it.
+State highways are the second main roads that connect significant parts of the state within it.
 State highway ultimately connects to the national highways.

-District roads are provided with in the cities and connects markets and production places to state and national highways.
+District roads are provided within the cities and connect markets and production places to state and national highways.
 Two types of district roads are there namely,